gbrigandi/tfschema-bindgen/README.md

 In order to operate on Terraform configuration descriptors of third-party providers, Rust bindings have to be generated using the provided schema descriptor in the JSON format.

-Firstly, create a minimal Terraform plan referring declaring the target provider.
+Firstly, create a minimal Terraform configuration declaring the target provider.
 The following is an example for enabling the Amazon Web Services (AWS) Terraform provider:

 ```code